satyaprakash10/file-upload-ui/README.md

 ## Framework languge:

 - The purpose and use of Vuejs is just to make project smooth and reusability of its component!
-- as per javascript framework vue js is an advance language of javascript which allows us to make any project as single page application and also route based project (server side rendering!)
+- as per javascript framework vue js is an advance language of javascript which allows us to make any project as single page application and also route based project (server side rendering)!

 ## UI Framework: